vdemeester/blog/content/posts/2019-01-26-nix-run-alias.md

 `nr` generates a bash script that does the `nr run …` and mark it as executable. `nr` needs to be able to clean files it has generated (in case we removed it from aliases).
 Thus, I went for a really naive comment in the script.
-When generating a new set of commands, `nr` will first remove previsously generated script for this profile, and for that, it uses the comment.
+When generating a new set of commands, `nr` will first remove previously generated script for this profile, and for that, it uses the comment.
 Let's look at what a generated script looks like, for the default profile.